Property Hain Raashan Nahi, Likha Padat Zaroori Hain - Baashan Nahi !

 7. THE "NON-DEED" POWER PAPERS

-Because a property journey starts way before the Registry
+Because a property journey starts, a way before the registry.

 Agreement to Sell (ATS)